AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 ### UCS-2 and UCS-4

 ISO 10646 defined two character encoding algorithms—UCS-2 and UCS-4—that aimed to solve this problem.
 These encodings increased the minimum number of bytes required to encode all characters in UCS/Unicode.
-So instead of using just one byte for ASCII and adding more bytes as needed for everything else, UCS-2 forced _all_ characters to be encoded with two bytes (16 bits), while UCS-4 required four bytes (32 bits).
+Instead of using just one byte for ASCII and adding more bytes as needed for everything else, UCS-2 forced _all_ characters to be encoded with two bytes (16 bits), while UCS-4 required four bytes (32 bits).
 By analogy, this is sort of like raising the minimum wage: It sets a new baseline standard for everyone, across the board.

 But there was a glaring flaw with this approach: Every single character had to be encoded with 16 or 32 bits for uniformity, which would've needlessly wasted memory.
-For example, if we had used UCS-4 to encode ASCII characters—which comprised the majority of text at the time—we would've needed three extra bytes, all zeroed out.
+For example, if we had used UCS-4 to encode ASCII characters—which comprised the majority of text at the time—we would've needed three extra bytes, all zeroed out, to conform with that standard.

 It didn't take long for Unicode to exceed `2^16 = 65,536` code points, meaning UCS-2 quickly became obsolete.
 Meanwhile, UCS-4 could still represent `2^32` characters—several orders of magnitude more than we might ever need.
 It's still around to this day, just under a different name.

-Although imperfect, these two encodings laid important groundwork for the creation of a better character encoding format for Unicode: UTF.
+Although imperfect, UCS-2 and UCS-4 laid important groundwork for the creation of a better character encoding format for Unicode: UTF.

 ### UTF

 The modern encoding scheme for Unicode is known as UTF, short for <dfn>[Unicode Transformation Format](https://en.wikipedia.org/wiki/Unicode#UTF)</dfn>.
 UTF builds on the lessons learned from UCS and encodes Unicode in a more clever way.
 It has three implementations: UTF-8, UTF-16, and UTF-32.
 The numbers in those names hint at how the algorithms work:

 - UTF-8 uses up to four 8-bit (byte) [code units](https://developer.mozilla.org/en-US/docs/Glossary/Code_unit),
 - UTF-16 uses one or two 16-bit code units, and
 - UTF-32 uses a single 32-bit code unit.

+A <dfn>code unit</dfn> is just a sequence of bits that form the most basic unit of information transfer in a given character encoding standard.
+For example, in UTF-8, each code unit is one byte long.

 {% aside %}
 At some point, you may have heard that one character fits within one byte in computer memory.
 But from what we've learned so far, you should recognize that this explanation is not only oversimplified but also flat out _wrong_.
 It's true that ASCII characters are encoded as bytes, but UTF-16, for example, does not use bytes: It uses 16-bit... well, what do we call those things?
 This is how the term "code unit" came to be.

-A <dfn>code unit</dfn> is just a contiguous chunk of bits that forms the basic unit of information in a character encoding standard.
-It may be a byte, or it may be bigger.
+For example, while it's true that the `char` data type in C has a size of one byte, this doesn't mean that a single Unicode character can fit within a `char`.
+So "char" is a misnomer.
 {% endaside %}

 All three implementations are able to encode the entire Unicode character set; the only way they differ from each other is in the size of their code units and _how many_ of those code units they use.